freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 #### Why do we need to have two layers of effects?

 The effect layers correspond to two different actions.
 The outer most layer is saying that it will generate a producer function in a manner that requires an effect.
-The inner layer is say that the generated producer function is itself effectful.
+The inner layer indicates that the generated producer function is itself effectful.
 Being effectful here means that they describe side-effects like using mutable state and spawn new fibers.

 If you want to learn more about managing mutable state using an effect system, I recommend this [talk][systemfw-state-in-fp] by Fabio Labella.